canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q10/QuestionText.md

 - Methods:
-    - a `setAwardRecipient` method which accepts a `String` value, updates the **awardRecipient** attribute with it, and is accessible from other classes
+    - a `setAwardRecipient` method which accepts a `String` value, updates the **awardRecipient** attribute with it, and is accessible from other classes.
+This method must not return anything.
     - a `getAwardRecipient` method which is accessible from other classes and returns the value of the **awardRecipient** attribute
-    - a `setAwardCategory` method which accepts a `String` value, updates the **awardCategory** attribute with it, and is accessible from other classes
+    - a `setAwardCategory` method which accepts a `String` value, updates the **awardCategory** attribute with it, and is accessible from other classes.
+This method must not return anything.
     - a `getAwardCategory` method which is accessible from other classes and returns the value of the **awardCategory** attribute
     - a `toString` method which returns a String of the information about the `Award` class of the form